amcooper/wheels-within-wheels/README.md

 * Run `node server.js`.
 * Open a browser and visit localhost:8080.
 Your MEAN-stack app will be running there!

+## Known issues
+The application does not handle a model with less than three attributes.
+I've added a check that prohibits creation of an app with zero attributes; a flash message is displayed to the user.
+Still need to figure out the substitution mechanism for one- or two-attribute apps.

 ## Contributions
 This application is not currently under active development.
 I can accept pull requests for bug fixes.
 If you envision improvements, feel free to fork and develop.